 Having completed their Level 5 Diploma in Education and Training, educators teaching in FE have to fulfil a range of roles and responsibilities.
-Some functions and responsibilities are shared within an organisation or across the whole of FE.
+Some functions and responsibilities are shared within an organisation or across the whole of FE Teaching, education and training.
 Others may be specific to a specialism or individual contractual obligations.
 The wide range of roles and responsibilities is due mainly to the variety of courses, students, and organisations involved in FE.

 Roles of a teacher in FE